SusanneWalden/OnthePhenologyofProtists/README.md

 This repository is a collection of several scripts and mini-tutorials guiding you through the methods of metabarcoding analyses which were performed in the paper by [Walden et al., 2021](https://www.biorxiv.org/content/10.1101/2021.02.15.431229v1).
 The data and methods are mainly based on the paper by Jauss & Walden et al., 2020 and the corresponding Github repository [FromForestSoilToCanopy](https://github.com/RJauss/FromForestSoilToCanopy) .

-The raw data can be downloaded [here](https://www.ebi.ac.uk/ena/browser/view/PRJEB37525), plots and figures were generated with the final OTU Table and annotation files accessible in the folder [00_Data](00_Data/).
+The raw data can be downloaded [here](https://www.ebi.ac.uk/ena/browser/view/PRJEB37525), plots and figures were generated with the final OTU Table (not provided) and annotation files accessible in the folder [00_Data](00_Data/).

 ## Table of Content
 *Relevant scripts and tutorials can be found in the corresponding markdown files, which are* **linked and highlighted** *for each category.*